-The share price of Armour Energy Limited at 30 June 2022 was \$0.006 (2021: \$0.026).
-The investment in Armour Energy Limited has been written down to the lower of fair value, less costs to sell or the equity-accounted value based on level 1 fair value hierachy.
+The share price of Armour Energy Limited at 30 June 2023 was \$0.003 (2022: \$0.006) before adjustment for the share consolidation on 8 August 2023.
+The investment in Armour Energy Limited has been written down to the lower of fair value, less costs to sell or the eqity-accounted value based on level 1 fair value hierarchy.

-Interests in associates

-Interests in associates are accounted for using the equity method of accounting.
+Interests in associates: Interests in associates are accounted for using the equity method of accounting.
 Information relating to associates that are material to the Group are set out below: